francolutzen/Lighting-Control-Lab/Atmospheres/README.md

 # Atmospheres

-Atmospheres contains lighting designs created to evoke specific emotions, moods and visual experiences.
+Atmospheres contains structured lighting systems designed to evoke specific emotions, moods and visual experiences.

 While Experiments focuses on exploration and discovery, this section focuses on intentional application.